eduard-tkv/wp-appointments-plugin/delta-appointments-plugin/ReadMe.txt

 THIS IS THE FREEWARE VERSION OF DELTA APPOINTMENTS

+This is the first working version.
+Changes are being made on a continuous basis with regard to file names, function names, code optimization etc.

 1. CROSS REFERENCING
-This is how various pieces of code are cross-referenced.
+This is how various pieces of code are cross-referenced, ideally and in theory.
 Any function will have a number matching the code line number indicated in the preceding comments e.g. 77.
 A reference to a number is made using the file name, the function name and the number e.g. models.php #223.
 The function name should be used whenever possible.
 In jQuery this is bit problematic as it could be something like